By Greg Belkin, Director of Product Marketing, Jitterbit

 With years of experience building integrations with BMC, ServiceNow and other key ITSM solution providers, Jitterbit and our community of certified partners have the expertise to provide you with integrations that enable fast time-to-value, drive greater efficiencies in your organization, and increase the flexibility to pivot to new business opportunities quickly.
 Jitterbit Harmony – Integration Platform as a Service (iPaaS) – provides powerful ServiceNow integration tools that make it fast and easy to connect business flows, providing the following advantages:

-- Simplicity.
 Jitterbit is simple and designed for the technical business analyst.
-The graphical “clicks not code” approach, pre-built connector, Recipes and Templates, and a state of the art cloud platform, simplify the design, deployment, and management of integration projects.
+The graphical “clicks not code” approach, pre-built connector, Recipes and Templates, and a state-of-the-art cloud platform, simplify the design, deployment, and management of integration projects.

-- Trust.
 No matter how complex or straightforward your integration is, our team of experts is always available to help you every step of the way.
-We’re #1 in customer satisfaction and received the highest B2B integration score in the 2020 Gartner Critical Capabilities Report for Enterprise iPaaS.

 With a powerful and easy-to-use cloud API integration platform, Jitterbit enables ITSM users to connect to any on-premise or in-cloud application allowing them to drive ROI, increase customer satisfaction and optimize service delivery and management, giving them an edge in an extremely competitive market.